siyapandeyvsp/MERN-Stack-Digipodium/intro.md

 - if you want 2 buttons to stay beside each other in mobile also just use @ col
 - container class in bootstrap adds margin from both side and keeps expanding from both sides -fs-1 23 4 5 are for font size similar to h1 h2 ..
+# JAVASCRIPT
+ - es stands for ecma script
+ - runtime for javascript :
+ - bun .js
+ - node.js by Ryan Dahl
+ - deno (more secure than node.js built by the developer of node js)
+ - aws has a built 1
+ - node --watch filename : continuously run a file
+### Datatypes
+ - Number
+ - String
+ - boolean
+ - null
+ - undefined

+### definition keyword